 That dampened my spirits.
 She wanted to go home.
 I nodded anyway.
 “You’re tired, then, huh?”
 She looked at me, nodding, a smirk forming on her lips.
 She must’ve known what I was up to.

 “You’d be tired too after a three day journey, leaf boy.
 I don’t even know if you’d be able to make it.”
 I looked at her and tried to stifle a grin that was forming.
 “See, Shikamaru, you sure can smile a lot when you’re out on a stroll.
 When it comes to real work, though, you act like it’s the end of the world.”

-“Temari, you’re a nice girl,” I started.
+“Temari, you’re a nice person,” I started.
 She threw her head back with a laugh.
 “But you really should mind your own business,” I continued.
-“I don’t know how things are out there in Wind Country, but here in Fire, women don’t make wild accusations like that.
-They respect their men.”
+“I don’t know how things are out there in Wind Country, but here in Fire, ninja don’t make wild accusations like that.
+They respect their fellows.”

 This time she laughed, good and hard, not bothering to keep a straight face or toss out a witty come-back.
 I licked away a hard grin.
 She definitely had something on her mind.

 “I’ll try to keep that in mind next time, Shikamaru,” she finally said, her blond eyebrows up in a sarcastic twist.

 “Good,” I said, giving her my best serious face.
 “Now are you really going back to the consulate?”

 “Yeah.
 I want to get off my feet.”

 I could get you off your feet, I thought suddenly.
 Whoa, calm down.
 She noticed my balked expression.